 1. Flutter kicks

-Rest your elbows on to the edge of the pool or on the stairs and kick, kick, kick.
+From the water, rest your elbows on the edge of the pool or on the stairs and kick, kick, kick.
 Try to keep legs underneath the water as much as possible for more resistance and less splash.
 For a slightly more advanced workout, try doing flutter kicks while balancing on a noodle (you may need more than one noodle to hold you up).
-If your pool has a kickboard, try turning over to your stomach and holding onto the board with arms extended in front of you while you kick and move around the pool or in a lap lane.
+If your pool has a kickboard, hold onto the board with arms extended in front of you, stomach down in the water, while you kick and move around the pool or in a lap lane.

 Doing the bicycle in water is a great workout for abs and legs and it gets the heart pumping.
-Rest your elbows on to the edge of the pool or on the stairs and cycle away.
+Rest your elbows on the edge of the pool or on the stairs, with your body facing away from the pool wall or stairs, and cycle away.
 Try to keep legs underneath the water as much as possible for more resistance and less splash.
-For a slightly more advanced workout head for deeper water and try doing bicycles while balancing on a noodle, or looping two noodles through your arm pits.
+For a slightly more advanced workout, head for deeper water and try doing bicycles while balancing on a noodle, or looping two noodles through your armpits.
 “Pedal” around the pool while you check out the scenery.

 3. Pool walking or running

 A common routine used by physical therapists for their patients and by injured runners, walking or running in water is a great workout.
-Beginners, start with forward and backward walking in chest or waist high water.
-Walk about 10-20 steps forward, and then walk backward.
+Beginners, start with forward and backward walking in chest- or waist-high water.
+Walk about 10 to 20 steps forward, then walk backward.
 Increase speed to make it more difficult.
 The deeper the water, the harder it will be.
 To increase intensity, jog in place.
 Keep abs tight, swing arms and lift knees high toward your chest for the most advanced level.
-Many pools have water floatation belts that can help you stay afloat so you won’t touch the bottom of the pool.
+Many pools have water flotation belts that can help you stay afloat so you won’t touch the bottom of the pool.

 4. High knees